maniospas/Blombly/docs/basics/structs.md

 !!! info
     Deadlocks are avoided by making sure that, once struct methods are called, all dependent calls run in the same thread.

-!!! warning
-    A struct is guaranteed to never be modified while its methods run, but structs found in execution closure final values, arguments, or fields *can* be modified externally.
-    Lists and maps that are struct fields can be modified too.
+However, other structs found in the execution closure, in function or method arguments, or in the struct's own fields *can* be modified externally.
+List and map fields can be modified externally too.

+!!! tip
+    **Reason only about the struct's behavior while its methods run**.
+    Bring any information from other structs
+    to local variables once if you want persistency.

 ## Private variables